Home Compare FDX vs JBHT

 FedEx vs J.B.
 Hunt Transport Services: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with J.B.
-Hunt Transport Services carrying a narrow edge on profitability.
-FedEx still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Structurally, FedEx and J.B.
+Hunt Transport Services are closely matched — neither holds a meaningful edge overall.
+J.B.
+Hunt Transport Services still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON